Sazae-san: Isono and Fuguta family

 Sazae's father and patriarch of the family.
-Aged 54.
+Age 54.

 He is characterized by a single hair on his bald head, and he is very protective of that single hair.

 He hates crookedness and can be stubborn, often scolding Sazae and Katsuo, but he also has a compassionate and good-natured side.

 He appears to be full of dignity and dignity, but in fact has an unreliable side.

 When he scolds, he often says, "Baka-monn!" (馬鹿者!)
 (It means "Fool!")
 However, he does not really believe this, and in his heart of hearts, he has a love for his children, wanting them to grow up to be good people.
 This is also known as a famous line that symbolizes him.